-Tardiness is a professional behavior issue and will not be tolerated in either the preclinical or clinical phases of the program.
+Tardiness is a professional behavior issue and will not be tolerated in either the preclinical or clinical phases of the Program.
 Students are expected to be in class/clinic and ready to participate on time.
 Each preclinical class will be monitored by faculty to identify those students who arrive late.
-In the clinical phase of the program, preceptors are responsible for monitoring attendance and tardiness.
-Students not meeting expectations in these areas may be referred to the program director and Progress and Promotions Committee.
-Students who foresee being late for a scheduled program class/activity must notify the PA Program office.
-Any tardiness may result in an academic warning.
+In the clinical phase of the Program, preceptors are responsible for monitoring attendance and tardiness.
+Students not meeting expectations in these areas may be referred to the Program Director and Progress and Promotions Committee.

+Students who foresee being late for a scheduled Program class/activity must notify the preclinical Director and the faculty instructor of record as soon as possible.
 A tardiness may result in a zero (0) score for any announced or unannounced assignment, quiz, evaluation, or exam administered.